School of Business

 The impact of alumni, students and faculty in business and in the community.

-Applied learning that integrates the classroom with meaningful and impactful activities such as internships, student competitions, faculty-student research, student consulting, international opportunities (study abroad, student exchange, immersion experiences, internships).
+Applied learning that integrates the classroom with meaningful and impactful activities such as internships, student competitions, faculty-student research, student consulting, and international opportunities (study abroad, student exchange, immersion experiences, internships).

 The active support of faculty scholarship that emphasizes contributions to practice and pedagogy.